 Equipment means the equipment to be provided by Lumi to Customer as set out on the Order Form;

-Event means an event or series of events designed, scripted, developed and/or deployed by Customer to Respondents or by Lumi to Customer using the Lumi Dashboard and/or any Lumi Apps, Equipment or Lumi Software;
+Event means an event, meeting, series of events or meetings designed, scripted, developed and/or deployed by Customer to Respondents or by Lumi to Customer using the Lumi Dashboard and/or any Lumi Apps, Equipment or Lumi Software;

-Fees means the amounts set out in the Order Form;
+Fees means the amounts set out in the Order Form including applicable tax;

 Intellectual Property Rights means all intellectual property rights on a world-wide basis whether currently in existence or otherwise and whether vested or contingent including (without limitation) copyright (including foreign language translation rights), design rights, database rights, rights in any domain names, registered designs, patents, trademarks, trade names, signs and other designations provided the foregoing are of a proprietary nature and all similar rights whether registered or otherwise (including, without limitation, all extensions, reversions, revivals and renewals thereof).
 The above shall include, in relation to registrable rights, any applications made or rights to make applications in respect of any such rights;

-Order Form means the order form to which these General Terms are attached;
+Order Form means the order form prepared by Lumi to which these General Terms are attached;

 Party means either Lumi or Customer as the context requires;